CocoonIO/cocoon-cloud-sdk/README.md

 ##Setup your project

 You need to create a ClientID in order to use this SDK with your application.
+Please, contact us at support@cocoon.io to ask for the required credentials to use CocoonSDK with your Website or application.

 ## API Reference